sada-kubsad/NetworkDesign/README.md

     - How can we migrate one VPN at a time if we move all routing all at once.
 If you cut over the Internet for everyone in one shot, you are also cutting over the VPN for everyone in one shot.
     - Customer has site to site VPN with Austin today, we need to move that traffic to Palo Alto first.
 But for the VM inside of AVS to be be able to route to the Palo Alto or any IP in that encryption domain, every VM would need static routes pointing to the NSXT as its router.
 The VMs are not going to use the NXST until the big bang cutover unless using BGP to every single VM.
       - The only thing routing can do is to allow the NSXT to learn the routes.
 But the VM in AVS is not goign to usee the NSXT for routing.
-  - Mobility Optimized Networking (MON) feature in HCX taht can spoof the default gateway from on-prem and put it in NSXT.
+  - Mobility Optimized Networking (MON) feature in HCX that can spoof the default gateway from on-prem and put it in NSXT.
+  -